 Rural Communities Opioid Response Program

-To date, VISION has assisted in conducting trauma informed training and stigma presentations to over 400 county professionals and community members.
-VISION staff also attends and participates on the Rural Community Opioid/Substance Response (RCORP) Steering Committee, Schuylkill County Prevention Partnership and Schuylkill County REACH Coalition.
-VISION looks forward to providing additional assistance in reaching communities through website and social media content around stigma, prevention, and services.
+Upon completion of the grant in September of 2022, VISION had assisted in conducting trauma informed training and stigma presentations to over 400 county professionals and community members.
+VISION staff also attended and participated on the Rural Community Opioid/Substance Response (RCORP) Steering Committee, Schuylkill County Prevention Partnership and Schuylkill County REACH Coalition.
+VISION provided additional assistance in reaching communities through website and social media content around stigma, prevention, and services.

 This program was sponsored in part and supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $1,000,000 (implementation grant) with approximately 50% financed with nongovernmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.